 Stress is an unavoidable reality of life.
-But too much of it can lead to serious consequences, especially if you’re in college.
-If you’re feeling less motivated than usual, easily get exhausted, or are less inspired to complete any of your schoolwork, you may be having academic burnout.
+But too much of it can lead to serious consequences, especially if you’re in college student.
+If you’re feeling less motivated than usual, easily get exhausted, or are less inspired to complete any of your schoolwork, you may be having to overcoming Burnout as a College Student.

 According to a study conducted by the American Psychological Association (APA), there was a 30% increase in the number of college students seeking counseling between 2014 and 2015.
 Sixty-one percent of college students being surveyed cited anxiety as the key factor to seeking counseling.
 Too much stress triggers anxiety, which very quickly results in burnout.

-The first step to overcoming academic burnout is to recognize and acknowledge the condition.
+The first step to overcoming academic burnout as a college student is to recognize and acknowledge the condition.
 From there, you need to commit to changing some of your habits.
-Below are some tips to overcoming burnout and how to prevent it from happening again.
+Below are some tips to overcoming burnout as a college student and how to prevent it from happening again.

 What Is Burnout?